 1.2 PCB copper thickness

-Copper being the dictator of a PCB’s functionality and area of application, its thickness has an essential role in achieving the standard PCB thickness.
+Copper being the dictator of a PCB's functionality and area of application, its thickness has an essential role in achieving the standard PCB thickness.
 Its measurement is usually an ounce (oz).
-It is achieved by spreading an ounce of copper evenly over square foot area which results to 1.37 mils (1.37 thousandths of an inch).
+It is achieved by spreading an ounce of copper evenly over a square foot area, which results in 1.37 mils (1.37 thousandths of an inch).

 Usually, PCBs are manufactured with 1 oz of copper.
 Also, it is the presumed thickness by manufacturers when the designer does not give them specific measurements.